SabotagePerformanceAppraisals/fans-of-less/index.md

 Traditional organizations will not gain agility with the _change theater_ that is often sold as "Agile."
-Change theater is actively counterproductive, innoculating organizations against the structural and policy changes they would need.
+Change theater is actively counterproductive, inoculating organizations against the structural and policy changes they would need.

 Agile organizations learn, reprioritize, and adapt to changing